 Dog Canyon lies in a secluded, forested canyon on the north end of the park at an elevation of 6,300 feet.
 Remote and far removed from civilization; it stands at the edge of the wilderness boundary, and offers an ideal location for quiet camping, birding, hiking, and solitude.

 Due to its higher elevation and protected location beneath steep cliff walls, the campground at Dog Canyon is cooler than Pine Springs campground in the summer, and sheltered from strong gusty winds in winter and spring.
-The campground has 9 tent sites and 4 RV sites (no hookups, no dump station).
+The campground has 9 tent sites and 4 RV sites (no hookups, no dump station, no RV's longer than 23 feet).
 Picnicking is also permitted in the campground.
 Restrooms have sinks and flush toilets, but no showers.
 Charcoal and wood fires are not permitted.

 Hiking, Backpacking and Horseback Riding